 Ironically, professing oneself subject to Moses’ seat is ultimately a way to exempt oneself from any real government or authority, since the WCG is now defunct.
 The groups that profess “allegiance from a distance” to it are loosely organized, largely tolerant of division, heresy and misconduct, and not focused on productivity and finishing God’s Work.

 As a final aside, understand that the idea of a 21st century “Moses’ seat” meshes very conveniently with the popular false idea that the two witnesses will be types of Moses and Elijah, with a supposed end-time Moses returning to the “seat.”
-This negates Mr. Armstrong’s role as the final Moses (Mal.
-4:4), which he fulfilled in being used to establish a foundation of truth in the Church.
-It also negates the need to hold fast to what Mr. Armstrong taught, opening the Pandora’s Box of doctrinal confusion.
+This negates Mr. Armstrong’s role as the final Elijah (Matt.
+17:11), which he clearly taught that he had fulfilled in being used to restore hundreds of vital truths to the Church.
+It also negates the need to hold fast to all that Mr. Armstrong restored, opening the Pandora’s Box of doctrinal confusion.

 The idea that someone—anyone—sits in Moses’ seat today is fiction, pure and simple.
 It is one of many fictions that has arisen in the confusing, disorienting wake of the largest apostasy ever to strike the Church (II Thes.
 2:3).
 While the originators of such ideas may be sincere, they are sincerely wrong!